-DEMAND - The Receiver is enabled, not in the fill cycle, and the level switch calls for material.
+DEMAND.
+The Receiver is enabled, not in the fill cycle, and the level switch calls for material.
 The receiver will be placed in the FIFO and will fill when its vacuum pump becomes available.

-VIRGIN (Virgin material only) - The Receiver is in the loading virgin material portion of the fill cycle.
-The station Tee valve is open and the material source valve is energized open permitting material to be conveyed to the vacuum chamber.
+VIRGIN (Virgin material only).
+The Receiver is in the loading virgin material portion of the fill cycle.
+The station Tee valve is open, and the material source valve is energized open permitting material to be conveyed to the vacuum chamber.

-REGRIND - The Receiver is in the loading regrind material portion of the fill cycle.
-The station Tee valve is open and the proportioning valve is energized to draw regrind material.
+REGRIND.
+The Receiver is in the loading regrind material portion of the fill cycle.
+The station Tee valve is open, and the proportioning valve is energized to draw regrind material.

-VIRGIN WITH REGRIND - The Receiver is in the loading virgin material portion of the fill cycle.
+VIRGIN WITH REGRIND.
+The Receiver is in the loading virgin material portion of the fill cycle.
 Regrind material has already been loaded.
-The station Tee valve is open and the material source valve is energized open permitting material to be conveyed to the vacuum chamber.
+The station Tee valve is open, and the material source valve is energized open permitting material to be conveyed to the vacuum chamber.

-PURGE VIRGIN WITH REGRIND MATERIAL - The Receiver is in purge portion of the fill cycle.
-The station Tee valve is open and the material source valve is closed allowing the conveying line to be purged free of any remaining material.
+VIRGIN WITH REGRIND.
+The Receiver is in the loading virgin material portion of the fill cycle.
+Regrind material has already been loaded.
+The station Tee valve is open, and the material source valve is energized open permitting material to be conveyed to the vacuum chamber.

-PURGE VIRGIN MATERIAL ONLY - The Receiver is in purge portion of the fill cycle.
-The station Tee valve is open and the material source valve is closed allowing the conveying line to be purged free of any remaining material.
+PURGE VIRGIN MATERIAL ONLY.
+The Receiver is in purge portion of the fill cycle.
+The station Tee valve is open, and the material source valve is closed allowing the conveying line to be purged free of any remaining material.

-DUMP VIRGIN WITH REGRIND MATERIAL - The Receiver is in the dump cycle after the fill cycle.
+DUMP VIRGIN WITH REGRIND MATERIAL.
+The Receiver is in the dump cycle after the fill cycle.
 The Station TEE valve closes, removing vacuum from the hopper.
 The material conveyed into the hopper gravity conveys (dumps) into the molding machine or drying bin.

-DUMP VIRGIN MATERIAL ONLY - The Receiver is in the dump cycle after the fill cycle.
+DUMP VIRGIN MATERIAL ONLY.
+The Receiver is in the dump cycle after the fill cycle.
 The Station TEE valve closes, removing vacuum from the hopper.
 The material conveyed into the hopper gravity conveys (dumps) into the molding machine or drying bin.